swapnilmn/Assignment_1-CS6910/README.md

 The code for implementing these steps can be found in the [link](https://github.com/swapnilmn/Assignment_1-CS6910/blob/master/Assignment_1_Question8.ipynb).
 You can also check the wandb visualisation for question 8 by clicking on the [link](https://wandb.ai/ed22s009/Question_4_Best_Model/reports/Question_8-MSE-and-CE-comparison---VmlldzozNzM3MTk5).

+# Question 10
+Approch:
+1. We the learning of wandb sweepings for fanstion mnist dataset i took 3 best validation accuracy confihurations for mnist dataste.
+2. From this I got accuracies repectively:

+code for implementation can be found at [link](https://github.com/swapnilmn/Assignment_1_CS6910/blob/master/Assignment_1_Question10.ipynb).
+You can also check the wandb visualisation for question 8 by clicking on the [link](https://wandb.ai/ed22s009/Question_10?workspace=user-ed22s009).

 # Train.py file
 link of [train.py](https://github.com/swapnilmn/Assignment_1-CS6910/blob/master/train_py.py) file